modir/laminas-book/docs/mvc.md

 ![Figure 4.5.
 View directory](images/mvc/views_dir.png)

-> **Why are view template files not stored under module's source directory?**
+!!! note "Why are view template files not stored under module's source directory?"
->
-> View templates (`.phtml` files) are not stored under module's `src/` directory,
-> because they are not usual PHP classes and do not need to be resolved by a PHP
-> class autoloading feature.
-View templates are resolved by the special Laminas class
-> called *view resolver*, and for this reason, view templates are stored under
-> the module's `view` directory.
+    View templates (`.phtml` files) are not stored under module's `src/` directory, because they are not usual PHP classes and do not need to be resolved by a PHP class autoloading feature.
+View templates are resolved by the special Laminas class called *view resolver*, and for this reason, view templates are stored under the module's `view` directory.

 View templates can have different behaviors, based on variables you pass to them from the controller's action method.
 Data is passed to view templates with the help of a @`ViewModel`[Laminas\View\Model\ViewModel] variable container.